Setup

 First guardrail in 5 minutes

-An end-to-end walkthrough — install, pick Claude Code, switch to action mode, and watch DefenseClaw block a destructive shell command before it runs.
+An end-to-end walkthrough — install, pick Claude Code, switch to action mode, and safely verify a destructive-command rule against a disposable path.

 defenseclaw setup guardrail